montaubantourisme-18.jpg

 1780 - 1867

-The last of the Neoclassical French painters, Jean-Auguste-Dominique Ingres was the inventor of an atypical, mannerist canon of female beauty that made him famous.
-His masterpiece is La Grande Odalisque (1814), which is as much a part of the history of Orientalism as it is of the tradition of the great masters of Western painting.
-A skilled draughtsman, admirer of Raphael and follower of pure line, Ingres was so influential that other artists, such as Pablo Picasso, came to be inspired by his style as “Ingresism” or the “Ingresque period”.
-His passion and talent for the violin inspired the expression “having an Ingres violin”.
+The last of the French neoclassical painters, Jean-Auguste-Dominique Ingres invented an atypical, Mannerist canon of feminine beauty that made him famous.
+His masterpiece, La Grande Odalisque (1814), is as much a part of the history of Orientalism as it is of the tradition of the great masters of Western painting.
+A skilled draughtsman, admirer of Raphael and adept at pure line, Ingres was so influential that other artists, such as Pablo Picasso, came to draw inspiration from his style in what is known as “ingrism” or the “ingresque period”.
+His passion and talent for the violin inspired the expression “to have an Ingres violin”.

 Antoine Bourdelle